 The U.S. Fish and Wildlife Service has approved a final CCP for Prime Hook National Wildlife Refuge.
 The CCP will serve as a guide for managing wildlife conservation and visitor services programs on the refuge for the next 15 years.
 Visit the CCP page to learn more about the planning process and to download the CCP.Comprehensive Conservation Planning

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 Learn more about the NWRS

 Around the Refuge

-The U.S. Fish and Wildlife Service announced today that Prime Hook National Wildlife Refuge will implement a new hunt fee schedule beginning with the 2015-2016 hunting season.Learn more
+The U.S. Fish and Wildlife Service recently announced deadlines for preseason lottery hunting applications at Prime Hook National Wildlife Refuge (PHNWR) for the 2015-2016 hunting season.Learn more

 Check out our events page for upcoming refuge programs and activities to connect you and your family with nature!Upcoming Events at Prime Hook